 Weight Loss Strategy and Treatment

+Bariatric surgery works by helping you restrict the number of calories that you consume.
+A healthy restrictive diet is very important and must be followed even after the operation.
 To lose weight, your body must burn more calories than you eat and/or drink.
 A diet plan should be based on your health and lifestyle needs, and would include reducing the number of calories you take in.

 Dietary restriction is likely more important for weight-loss than burning calories with exercise.
 Frequent and regular physical activity is beneficial to most anyone—whether they are pre- or post-surgery.
 Generally, an exercise program includes cardiovascular exercise such as walking, swimming, or cycling, strength training using resistance bands, weights, or machines, and stretching.
 Speak with your primary care physician before beginning any physical activity.